ni/measurement-plugin-packager-python/README.md

     - Copies of measurement plug-in folders are stored directly under the base directory.
     - Includes instruction and control files for each measurement plug-in.

-  Note: If the Public Documents directory is not accessible, it uses your personal Documents directory.
+  Note: If the Public Documents directory is not accessible, this tool uses your personal Documents directory.

 ## Notes